Mastering Key Bindings in Emacs

 Binding keys with a mode hook

-(defun my-hook-function () ;; add your code here. it will be called every ;; time the major mode is run. ) (add-hook 'my-mode-hook 'my-hook-function)
+(defun my-hook-function () ;; add your code here. it will be called every ;; time the major mode is run. ) (add-hook 'my-mode-hook #'my-hook-function)

-Remapping a function
+Remapping a command

-kill-line which is bound to
+kill-line, bound to

-C-k but you want your code to only override the key binds that
+C-k, but you want your code to only override the key binds that

 kill-line is actually bound to.
 Use this template to replace existing commands with those of your own, without worrying about explicitly rebinding each key.